VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 ## The Logic Analyzer

-Logic Analyzers... analyze logic.
+Logic Analyzers… analyze logic.
 Who could've guessed?

 But what does that mean?
 Well, in reality they are *somewhat* similar to an oscilloscope in that they show a voltage over time, the difference is they only show either on or off over time based on the set TTL (Transistor–transistor logic) voltage.
 This lets you eavesdrop on the digital communication going on over a wire.
 Here's an example output: